Computing and Information Technology

 This compliance plan ("Plan") describes K-State's safeguards to protect non-public, financial-related personal information ("covered information") in accordance with the requirements of the Gramm-Leach-Bliley Act of 1999 (GLBA).
 The Safeguards Rule of the GLBA, as defined by the Federal Trade Commission (FTC), requires financial institutions, which the FTC explicitly indicated includes higher education institutions, to have an information security program to protect the confidentiality and integrity of personal information.

 These safeguards are provided to:

-Protect against anticipated threats or hazards to the security or integrity of such information; and
+- Protect against anticipated threats or hazards to the security or integrity of such information.

 This Information Security Plan also provides for mechanisms to:

-This policy applies to all University colleges, departments, administrative units, affiliated organizations and third party contractors that create, access, store or manage covered information.
+This policy applies to all K-State colleges, departments, administrative units, affiliated organizations and third party contractors that create, access, store or manage covered information.

 Approved November 2004; revised November 2011.

 This plan responds to the Gramm-Leach-Bliley Act of 1999 that mandates protection of customer information, which for universities is primarily student financial information.
 See section .060 Definitions for a definition of information covered by this policy.

 The University will develop, implement and maintain a comprehensive information security program that contains administrative, technical, and physical safeguards to protect covered information.